HosikChae/pyrol/README.md

-# PyROL
+# Pyrol
 ## About Me
-This project implements a framework based on PyTorch for Robotics control, Optimization, and Learning algorithms (PyROL).
-Many of the algorithms here will be referenced to rightful authors.
-Many state-of-the-art machine learning and classical control algorithms are developed in an easy-to-understand manner mainly for robotic systems and control (other applications are welcomed).
+Pyrol: PyTorch framework for Robotics control, Optimization, and Learning algorithms.
+This is meant for designing modular components to quickly test and implement concepts.
+This library is still in early stages of development.

-##### Why PyRoL?
+### Why Pyrol?
 Many of the libraries and interfaces, especially those for robotics can be messy to read and understand.
 Additionally, some of the robotics simulators used in the machine